Educational Leadership Degree/Certificate Programs

-- M.Ed. in educational leadership (concentrations offered in administration and supervision, and leadership studies)
+- M.Ed. in Educational Leadership, concentration in administration and supervision

-Individuals who complete either the administration and supervision concentration of the M.Ed. or the post-master’s certificate may qualify for endorsement by the Virginia Department of Education as a K-12 principal/supervisor.
+Individuals who complete the post-master’s certificate may qualify for endorsement by the Virginia Department of Education as a K-12 principal/supervisor.

 The M.Ed.’s leadership studies track is offered for individuals who wish to study leadership in educational settings but do not wish to seek a position as a school administrator.

 Having trouble deciding which doctorate program is right for you?
 There are a few key differences in our two terminal degree programs that may help point you in the right direction: